DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 Vehicle Collection
 ^^^^^^^^^^

-The Vehicle Collection field allows a multi-car workflow in LC and keeps track of the Active Car.
+The Vehicle Collection field allows a :ref:`multi-car-workflow` in LC and keeps track of the Active Car.

 Select a Collection, which holds the vehicle you want to rig by dragging the collection from the outliner into the field or by browsing the available options by clicking the field